serych/pico-HABakuk/README.md

 # Picoballoon tracker board based on RP2040
+In this project I am developing a lightweight small balloon tracker board based on the RP2040 processor.
+The primary software intended for this board is [pico-WSPRer](https://github.com/EngineerGuy314/pico-WSPRer).
+## Basic parameters
+- Board contains:
+    - RP2040 processor (with memory and crystal and RGB LED for status indication),
+    - position for soldering GPS module type ATGM336H (or pin compatible),
+    - SPV1040T MPPT inverter for solar cells
+- Flight interfaces:
+    - antenna,
+    - solar panels,
+    - ultracapacitor (optional),
+    - GPS antenna
+- The pre-flight electronics parts are located on the breakaway part of the board, which is also equipped with test pins so that the flight part can be connected even after breakaway.
+- Pre-flight interfaces:
+    - USB connector and stabilizer for powering the board via USB,
+    - debug interface of RP2040,
+    - RESET and USB_BOOT buttons

-This project is licensed under the terms of the CERN Open Hardware Licence Version 2 - Weakly Reciprocal.
+### This project is licensed under the terms of the CERN Open Hardware Licence Version 2 - Weakly Reciprocal.